 Experience the Flavors of Latin America

-Peru for Less specializes in providing fully customizable packages for hundreds of destinations throughout the continent.
+Peru for Less specializes in providing fully customizable packages to destinations throughout the continent.
 Contact us to chat with one of our experienced travel advisors to plan your next memorable getaway.

 Katy is no stranger to the life of an international traveler.
 After graduate school, Kathleen worked in California in the legal field, but later realized that life was calling her in a different direction.
 After a short time in Peru, she fell in love with the culture, the people, the food, and the way of life.
 Now Kathleen calls Lima her “home away from home,” although she frequently visits the warm, sunny northern Peru to see friends and surf.